USEPA Grant Application Process

 128 Kishwaukee Street; including Draft Analysis of Brownfield Cleanup Alternatives

-Public Meeting: Current Cleanup Grant Application Projects: A Public Meeting was held Monday, December 19 and Tuesday, December 20, 2016 at City Hall, 2nd Floor at 4:30 p.m. and a resolution to provide the local match for these grants was approved on December 19, 2016.
+Public Meeting: Current Cleanup Grant Application Projects: A Public Meeting will be held Monday, November 6, 2017 at City Hall, 2nd Floor at 4:00 p.m. and a resolution to provide the local match for these grants will be heard November 6, 2017 by City Council.

 Brownfield Cleanup Projects Underway

 Indoor Sports Center on South Water Street; South Main Rail Yards Depot site and Lorden/ Eclipse site: This Public Hearing was conducted October 14th, 2014 and the Public Comment period closed November 3rd, 2014.
 The Draft Action memo for the Indoor Sports Center has been added to the Administrative Record.
 The Indoor Sports Center, now known as the UW Health Sports Factory, opened in early June 2016.

 Ingersoll Sports Center: This is a $24 million project that includes the adaptive reuse of the 77,000 square foot former Ingersoll Assembly Plant.
 The Indoor Sports Center has been named “UW Health Sports Factory” and construction was completed during May of 2016.
 UW Health Sports Factory: A Rockford Success Story – presented at the Brownfield’s workshop sponsored by the Illinois EPA on August 31, 2016 in Springfield, IL